edulix/scala-js-basic-example/README.md

 ### With Scala.js and Selenium with Google Chrome

+TODO: Make it headless

-Install `selenium` and downlod selenium-chromedriver, then run:
+Install `selenium`, `xvfb` and downlod selenium-chromedriver, then run the following commands, but changing /path/to/chromedriver to the correct path:

+    # These two prevent selenium opening chrome windows in your face
+    nohup Xvfb :1 &
+    export DISPLAY=:1

     sbt -Dwebdriver.chrome.driver=/path/to/chromedriver -DtestBackend=selenium-chrome helloJS/test